Asbjørn Kloster: Career

 Kloster moved to Christiania in 1861, where he also founded a temperance society.
 He moved back to Stavanger in 1863.
-The nationwide society (Det Norske Totalafholdsselskab, DNT) was founded by Kloster in 1875.
-At the time of Kloster's death in 1876 DNT had a total of 7,000 members, distributed among 40 local chapters.
+The nationwide society Det Norske Totalafholdsselskab (DNT) was founded by Kloster in 1875.
+At the time of Kloster's death in 1876, DNT had a total of 7,000 members, distributed among 40 local chapters.
 The Stavanger chapter had around 1,600 members.

 Kloster also operated an import business which specialized in the sale of glass, stoneware and porcelain which he imported from England.

 Honors

-A statue of Asbjørn Kloster was raised in Stavanger in 1912.
-A Norwegian postage stamp was issued in his honor during 1959.
+A statue of Kloster was raised in Stavanger in 1912.
+A Norwegian postage stamp was issued in his honor in 1959.
 A street in the Storhaug borough of Stavanger was named after him in 1903.
-He is buried at Kvekergravlunden in Stavanger.
+He is buried at Kvekergravlunden, the Quaker cemetery, in Stavanger.